xrenaa/Skeleton_Dance_Dataset/README.md

 And I normalize the skeleton to (-1,1) according to the img size.

-For the dataset is noisy and one frame may have many people at the same time, I also prepross the dataset so that each frame

-to run the code you need to download:
+For the dataset is noisy and one frame may have many people at the same time, I also pre-process the dataset so that in the final json file each sequence is for a single person.
+The multiple person in the same frame is splited. to run the code you need to download:

 https://drive.google.com/file/d/13MOsofHbTihPRWv70eAhTDGK_DrzkeB5/view for the picture which is used in img_process.ipynb